mcrawley/Watson-Customer-Feedback/README.md

   self.username = "placeYourToneAnalyserServiceUsernameHereAsAString"
   self.password = "placeYourToneAnalyserServicePasswordAsAString"
   ````
+ 3. Ensure you have python and all project dependencies installed on your machine
- 3. Start up a local server using python and run the application, in command line:
+ 4. Start up a local server using python and run the application, in command line:

  ```python -m SimpleHTTPServer 5000```